 Working together to save European eel!
 Despite EU management frameworks being in place for over 10 years, the European eel continues to be critically endangered.

 The European eel population (Anguilla anguilla) has declined dramatically since the 1970s (ICES, 2016).
-Eels used to make up more than 50 % of the fish biomass in most freshwater environments across Europe – we are a very long way from that today.
-With millions of glass eels still arriving at the European coast line, it is perhaps hard to imagine it is threatened, but its distribution has shrunk and the population is down to somewhere around 1–10 % of earlier levels.
+Eels used to make up more than 50 percent of the fish biomass in most freshwater environments across Europe – we are a very long way from that today.
+With millions of glass eels still arriving at the European coastline, it is perhaps hard to imagine it is threatened.
+However its distribution has shrunk and the population is down to somewhere around 1–10 % of earlier levels.

 Changes in the marine environment, damage to habitats, pollution, parasites, overfishing and migration barriers have all had a negative impact.
 European eel is also the focus of large-scale illegal trade, with glass eel trafficking now recognised as Europe’s largest wildlife crime.